A Dynamical Lie-Algebraic Framework for Hamiltonian Engineering and Quantum Control: Introduction

 \section{Introduction}

-Controlling the unitary evolution of a quantum system through time-dependent Hamiltonians lies at the core of quantum computation and quantum control theory \cite{fring2016unitary,lai1996time,cao2025quantum,cao2025unifying,pal2025time,mizuta2023optimal}.
-Given a finite set of accessible Hamiltonians, the central question is to determine which unitary transformations can be generated through their time evolution and in what ways these dynamics may be optimized for special tasks.
-This question is fundamental to the design of resource-efficient quantum algorithms in quantum computing, and also crucial for the understanding of controllable quantum systems in quantum mechanics \cite{ramakrishna1996relation,gago2023determining}.
+Engineering the unitary dynamics generated by controllable Hamiltonians is a central problem in quantum computation, Hamiltonian simulation, and quantum control theory \cite{kallush2022controlling,jin2025universal,ramakrishna1996relation,schirmer2002identification,d2021introduction}.
+Given a finite set of accessible Hamiltonians, the central question is to determine which unitary transformations can be generated through their evolution and in what ways these dynamics may be optimized for special tasks.
+This question is fundamental to the design of resource-efficient quantum algorithms in quantum computing \cite{wu2026quantifying,ye2026coherence}, and also crucial for the understanding of controllable quantum systems in quantum mechanics \cite{ramakrishna1996relation,gago2023determining}.

-A mathematical description of the achievable dynamics is provided by the dynamical Lie algebra (DLA) \cite{d2021introduction,d2025controllability}, denoted as $\mathfrak{g}_\mathcal{A}$.
-It is formed by the nested commutators and linear combinations of its generator set $\mathcal{A}$ .
-The structure of $\mathfrak{g}_\mathcal{A}$ determines the reachable set of unitary evolutions and therefore governs the expressivity, controllability, symmetry properties, and possible resource requirements of Hamiltonian-driven quantum dynamics \cite{schirmer2002identification,ragone2024lie,fontana2024characterizing,mcclean2018barren,larocca2025barren,wiebe2014hamiltonian}.
-As a result, DLAs have the potential to form a unifying framework for analyzing a wide range of quantum processes, including Hamiltonian simulation, quantum control, and time-dependent quantum algorithms.
+A mathematical description of the achievable dynamics is provided by the dynamical Lie algebra (DLA) \cite{d2021introduction,d2025controllability}, denoted as \(\mathfrak{g}_\mathcal{A}\).
+It is formed by the nested commutators and real linear combinations of its generator set \(\mathcal{A}\).
+The structure of \(\mathfrak{g}_\mathcal{A}\) determines the reachable set of unitary evolutions and therefore governs the expressivity, controllability, and symmetry properties of Hamiltonian-driven quantum dynamics \cite{ragone2024lie,fontana2024characterizing,mcclean2018barren,larocca2025barren,wiebe2014hamiltonian,DavidEdwardBruschi2025}.
+As a result, DLAs have the potential to form a unifying framework for analyzing a wide range of quantum processes.

-Recent research has made substantial progress in characterizing DLAs arising from specific Hamiltonian structures, such as Pauli-string generators \cite{aguilar2024full}, and specialized circuits like quantum approximate optimization algorithm \cite{kokcu2024classification,kazi2025analyzing,rabinovich2025role}.
+Recent research has made substantial progress in characterizing DLAs associated with specific Hamiltonian structures, including Pauli-string generators \cite{aguilar2024full}, labeled directed graphs \cite{DavidEdwardBruschi2026}, and specialized variational circuits such as the Quantum Approximate Optimization Algorithm \cite{allcock2026dynamical,kokcu2024classification,kazi2025analyzing,rabinovich2025role}.
 Despite these advances, there is still a limited understanding of how algebraic modifications to the generator set $\mathcal{A}$ fundamentally impact the resulting DLA $\mathfrak{g}_\mathcal{A}$.
 Understanding this relationship is essential for systematically shaping DLA structures to achieve desirable controllability, symmetry, and expressive properties.